 Cornell requires students who are traveling abroad to be covered by an active health insurance policy that meets specific requirements:

-- If you are enrolled in a Cornell Student Health Plan (SHP or SHP+), your plan meets the university's requirements, and provides the same coverage abroad as when you're in the U.S. Visit Using SHP Abroad or Using SHP+ Abroad to make sure you understand how to use your plan.
+- If you are enrolled in the Cornell Student Health Plan (SHP), this plan meets the university's requirements, and provides the same coverage abroad as when you're in the U.S. Visit Using SHP Abroad to make sure you understand how to use your plan.

 - If you have private health insurance, your plan will already meet the university's requirements (per Cornell’s annual insurance waiver process).
 However, some approved insurance plans may decrease your coverage when you are overseas.
 Contact your insurance provider to verify that your level of coverage does not decrease when you are out of the country.
 If the level of coverage does decrease, you must obtain a rider or purchase an additional policy to ensure the necessary level of coverage.
 Learn more about these requirements and options for additional coverage.

 If you require proof of health insurance coverage to obtain a visa, contact your health insurance provider.
-(Student Health Benefits can provide such letters for students with SHP/SHP+).
+(Student Health Benefits can provide such letters for students with SHP).

 Physical and mental health